NFL Rumors: Colin Kaepernick’s Name Surfaces After Joe Burrow’s Injury Creates Quarterback Opening For Bengals

 On Sunday, the rookie quarterback suffered what is feared to be a torn ACL, which would keep him out for the remainder of the 2020 season and likely into 2021.
 With the team left with just Ryan Finley and Brandon Allen at quarterback, many have suggested the former San Francisco 49ers signal caller as a fill-in candidate.

-Mike Florio of Pro Football Talk wrote that while the former Super Bowl starter would normally be a good option, it appears the clock has run out in any chance he would have of getting back into the league.
+Mike Florio of Pro Football Talk wrote that while the former Super Bowl starter would normally be a good option, it appears the clock has run out for any chance he would have of getting back into the league.

 Florio seemed to echo the arguments that Kaepernick made in a famous legal battle, claiming that the NFL and its owners colluded to keep him out of the league following his decision to take a knee during the national anthem to protest police brutality against minorities.